ifrancke/CS254-Final/README.md

 DataImputation.ipynb: removes data randomly and imputes it using a simple imputation strategy (univariate imputation: mode for categorical data, median for numerical data)

+FAMD.pynb: performs dimensionality reduction on features using FAMD

 RandomForest.pynb: training for initial random forest model

 RandomForestFinalModelParameterOptimization.ipynb: optimization and training for final random forest models including parameter search with cross-validation